krabhijeet3/Churn-Rate-Analysis-Power-BI/README.md

 Changed Formamt to Percentage
 Created Crad Visual to show the Churn Rate, Total Customers, Active Customers & Churn Customers
 Crated a Pie Chart to show the Gender Distribution
-Created Line Chart showing Churt Rate for different tenures
+Created Line Chart showing Churn Rate for different tenures
 Created a Bar chart to analyse the churn Rate based on Products Numbers
 Inserted a slicer for different countries